Last week I met up with my

 Our group was fascinated and we asked lots of questions.

 The kit we were most interested in was similar to what we hope to do - it was a WWII activity kit in a cute little suitcase with letters and activities.
 It even had a gas mask in it.
-That one is apparently checked out a lot.
+That one is apparently checked out

 To the left of the suitcase is the order form for teachers.
 They make requests at the beginning of each term and hold onto the kits for three months.
 Some of the popular kits have several available, while others are singular kits on a first-come-first-serve basis.